 No. Do not upload your course syllabi/descriptions with your transcripts.
 If required for review of your application, Undergraduate Admissions will contact you directly.

-Review your Choose>Ryerson Portal account to determine what documents have been received by Undergraduate Admissions.
+Review your Choose>Ryerson applicant portal to determine what documents have been received by Undergraduate Admissions.
 If it indicates that documents are still outstanding, you can upload copies of them to ensure your application is complete.

 Do not mail or drop off duplicate copies of the documents that you have already uploaded to your application—doing so will slow down the review of your application.